gperdrizet/docker-images/README.md

 | `deeplearning-cpu` | `python:3.12-slim` | TensorFlow + PyTorch on CPU |
 | `llms-nvidia` | `nvidia/cuda:12.8.1-cudnn-runtime` | LLM development on NVIDIA GPU |
 | `llms-cpu` | `python:3.12-slim` | LLM development on CPU |

+### Goals

+1. **Eliminate setup friction**: students use a template devcontainer repo, clone it, and open it in VS Code.
+No manual environment configuration required.
+2. **Provide wide hardware support**: GPU images are built with the widest hardware compatibility possible (Pascal through Blackwell).
+CPU fallbacks are provided for machines without a compatible GPU, and a native `linux/arm64` image supports Apple Silicon Macs.
+3. **Lower barrier to entry**: students can use whatever machine they have to get started, and at time of writing a 16GB NVIDIA P100 can be had on EBay for ~$90.
+This allows students to train deeplearning models and host LLMs and other generative models without dependence on proprietary APIs, expensive cloud compute or spending thousands of dollars on a GPU.
+4. **Standardize development environments**: students use the most similar software stack possible, regardless of platform.
+This facilitates community learning and eases the troubleshooting and dev/ML ops burden on the instructor.

+### Design rationale

+The `datascience-*` images provide a lightweight environment for intro Python and ML classes: numpy, pandas, scikit-learn, xgboost, matplotlib, seaborn, plotly, jupyterlab, and optuna.
+The `datascience-mac` variant targets Apple Silicon (M1/M2/M3) and is built as a native `linux/arm64` image.

+The `deeplearning-nvidia` image is based on NVIDIA's official NGC TensorFlow container, which provides a fully validated CUDA + cuDNN + TensorFlow stack that supports Pascal (sm_60) out of the box.
+PyTorch is then added via a custom-built wheel, as official PyTorch CUDA 12.x wheels dropped Pascal support.
+The `llms-nvidia` image follows the same custom-wheel approach but on a minimal `nvidia/cuda` base, since it doesn't need TensorFlow.
+This combination ensures all NVIDIA images work on Pascal through Blackwell hardware with no changes to student workflow.
+CPU images use `python:3.12-slim` with the same Python packages, providing a consistent environment for CPU-only machines.

 ## Contents